Detention of Mahmoud Khalil: Initial filings

+Release from detention

 On May 28, Farbiarz ruled that the section of the Immigration and Nationality Act under which the government sought to deport Khalil is likely unconstitutional, as it is too vague, and because an ordinary person probably would not know that it "could be used against him based on his speech inside the United States".
 He did not rule on whether the government's actions infringed on Khalil's First Amendment rights.
 He also rejected Khalil's request for a preliminary injunction, saying that Khalil's lawyers had not provided sufficient information in response to the government's assertion that he had failed to disclose material information when he applied for his green card.
 Farbiarz gave them additional time to address that charge.

 On June 11, Farbiarz ruled that Khalil should be released from detention, though he paused the order for two days to enable the government to appeal his ruling.
 The government did not appeal, but argued against Khalil's motion for immediate release on the basis that allegations that Khalil lied on his green card application, which were not addressed by the previous ruling, authorized his continued detention.
 On June 13, Farbiarz ruled that there was insufficient evidence that Khalil's detention on those grounds was unlawful and suggested that the proper forum for Khalil's release was to seek bail from the immigration court in Louisiana.
-But after a hearing on June 20, Farbiarz ordered that Khalil be released on bail.
+After a hearing on June 20, Farbiarz ordered that Khalil be released on bail.
 On June 21, Khalil was released and returned to New York, surrounded by supporters and Representative Alexandria Ocasio-Cortez at Newark International Airport.

-The government then asked the Third Circuit panel to stay the release order pending appeal, and on July 30, the panel denied the request for a stay and set up a schedule for hearing the appeal.
+The government petitioned the Third Circuit to stay the release order pending appeal.
+On July 30, the panel denied the request for a stay but set up a schedule for hearing the appeal.
+On October 16, federal judge Michael Hammer lifted Khalil's travel restrictions, allowing Khalil to travel across the U.S. for rallies and other events while released on bail.
+Hammer noted that Khalil was not considered a flight risk and had not violated any of his release conditions.

-In October 2025, the DOJ challenged the ruling that allowed Khalil's release, contending that the federal district court in New Jersey that approved his release did not have the jurisdiction to decide the matter.
+Appeals court

+At an October 21, 2025, hearing before the Court of Appeals for the Third Circuit, the DOJ argued that the district court in New Jersey did not have the jurisdiction to order Khalil's release.
+In a 2-1 decision on January 15, 2026, the appeals court ruled in favor of the government.
+While it did not rule on the constitutionality of Khalil's deportation, the court decided that federal law required Khalil to move fully through the immigration court system before he could challenge his deportation in the federal court system.

+Khalil received 45 days to appeal the ruling, after which ICE may take him back into custody.
+If Khalil appeals, his case may be heard en banc by 14 judges.